sematext/docs/docs/synthetics/http-monitor.md

 ### Configuring Custom Alerts based on JSON response
 In addition to our preconfigured alert conditions, you can also create your own based on the JSON returned in the response body.
-As mentioned above, this can be done using the **Response Body JSON** type, where [JSONPath](https://github.com/json-path/JsonPath) can be used to extract a specific value and compare it against the expected value.
+This can be done using the **Response Body JSON** type, where [JSONPath](https://github.com/json-path/JsonPath) can be used to extract a specific value and compare it against the expected value.

 Let's say that you have an API which returns information about the internal status of your services.
 When everything is working fine, this is the response you get: